-Having the experimental site in such a remote area, with heavy snowfalls and possible access roads blockages, forced us to build a data collection network that requires minimum human intervention and can be self-supportive for a number of days.
-Such a system can be built only with a local area network (LAN) as the backbone that incorporates industrial type components capable of withstanding the harsh environment and extreme temperatures.
+Having the experimental site in such a remote area, with heavy snowfalls and possible access road blockages, forced us to build a data collection network that requires minimum human intervention and which can be self-supportive for a number of days.
+Such a system can be built only with a local area network (LAN) as the backbone that incorporates industrial-type components capable of withstanding the harsh environment and extreme temperatures.
 Another argument in favor of a LAN is the anticipated data volume.
-Although it is hard to make an exact calculation before the experiment goes full scale, preliminary estimates indicated that all instruments, sensors, and cameras should generate about 100 GB of data month-1.
-As mentioned in the experiment overview, the experimental site spans more than 8 ha (19 ac) and thus the distances between network components can be rather long.
+Although it is hard to make an exact calculation before the experiment goes full scale, preliminary estimates indicated that all instruments, sensors, and cameras should generate about 100 Gb of data per month.
+As mentioned in the experiment overview, the experimental site spans more than 8 ha (19 acres) and thus the distances between network components can be rather long.
 After careful consideration, the choice was made to implement a wired network.
-Although modern wireless technologies are

-- capable of spanning long distances, the installation would have required additional repeaters to carry the signal from, and between, the experimental plots to the control building (CB).
-This distance might have become problematic in the long term because areas between the plots, and the plots and the area around CB, have numerous trees that will continue to grow creating line of sight interference.
-It would have been possible - to find the right location for the wireless equipment now, but most likely transmissions would be weakened or even completely blocked by vegetation in a couple of years.
-Another reason supporting use of a wired LAN is the possibility for future high-frequency flux measurements.
+Although modern wireless technologies are capable of spanning long distances, the installation would have required additional repeaters to carry the signal from, and between, the experimental plots to the control building (CB).
+This distance might have become problematic in the long term because areas between the plots, and the plots and the area around the CB, have numerous trees that will continue to grow, creating lineof-sight interference.
+It would be possible to find the right location for the wireless equipment at present, but it is very likely that transmissions would be weakened or even completely blocked by vegetation in a couple of years.
+Another reason supporting the use of a wired LAN is the possibility for future high-frequency flux measurements.
 These types of measurements generate 10 Hz data and require fast and reliable storage.
-That is why it was decided to build a wired LAN and use it to transfer data to a central location in the CB.
+Therefore, it was decided that using a wired LAN to transfer data to a central location in the CB is the best setup.

-The LAN component choices were dictated by the distance between the CB and the experimental site, which exceeded the maximum cable length (100 m) for ethernet over twisted pair, and necessitated the use of fiber optics as the main data transfer media.
+The LAN component choices were dictated by the distance between the CB and the experimental site, which exceeded the maximum cable length (100 m) for Ethernet over twisted pair, and necessitated the use of fiber optics as the main data transfer media.
 Multimode fiber optic cable was run from the CB to the midpoint of each of the three docks.
-The fiber optic cable terminates at the CB with fiber/ethernet media converters that pass the data to central storage and monitoring equipment.
-The fiber optic cable is terminated with industrial type fiber/ethernet switches on each dock.
+The fiber optic cable terminates at the CB with Fiber/Ethernet media converters that pass the data to central storage and monitoring equipment.
+The fiber optic cable is terminated with industrial type Fiber/Ethernet switches on each dock.